Within UCAT, we have the Utah Assistive Technology Teams (UATT).

 2) Workshops–We provide workshops for parents and professionals concerning many aspects of applying computer technology to the needs of persons with disabilities.

 3) Information–As a technology resource center, we can answer questions and provide information on many types of adaptive equipment and special software.

-4) Augmentative Communication–The Computer Center has a contract to work with the Utah Assistive Technology Teams (UATT) in the public schools throughout the State of Utah.
-Under this agreement, we can loan augmentative devices and adaptive equipment to teachers and therapists on the augmentative teams for their use in assessing the oral and written communication needs of students.
+4) Augmentative Communication–Our center has a contract to work with the Utah Assistive Technology Teams (UATT) in the public schools throughout the State of Utah.
+Under this agreement, we can loan augmentative devices and adaptive equipment to teachers and therapists on the UATT for their use in assessing the oral and written communication needs of students.

 The Utah Assistive Technology Team Program was founded in 1988 by a group of Utah parents, various professionals, and consumers who were all committed to empowering persons with disabilities designed to augment their highest potential through the use of available technology.